Rotorsoft/eventually-monorepo/README.md

 ### **1.** Domain Model

-In [Eventually](./libs/eventually/README.md) **the model** is king and code is just a side effect.
+In [Eventually](./libs/eventually/README.md), **the model** is king, and code is just a side effect.
 All important decisions are made on the modeling surface before they get transferred to code.

-> We recommend using [Event Storming](https://www.eventstormingcom/) or [Event Modeling](https://eventmodeling.org/) to clearly define what we are trying to build in lego-like business friendly terms.
+> We recommend using [Event Storming](https://www.eventstormingcom/) or [Event Modeling](https://eventmodeling.org/) to clearly define what we are trying to build in lego-like business-friendly terms.

 In this particular API, we are modeling: